 Supplies:

-Disclosure: To cover the cost of publishing my blog and bringing you awesome content, this page may contain affiliate links.
+Disclosure: This website may contain affiliate links to cover the cost of publishing my blog and bringing you excellent content.
 Should you choose to make a purchase, at no additional cost to you, I may earn a small percentage of the sale.
 Thank you for your support.

 Crochet Hook: